atterpac/refresh/README.md

 ## Key Features
 - Based on [Notify](https://github.com/rjeczalik/notify) to allievate common problems with popular FS libraries on mac that open a listener per file by using apples FSEvents.
 - Allows for customization via code / config file / cli flags
-- Extended customization using reloadCallback to bypass gotato rulesets and add addtional logic/logging on your applications end
+- Extended customization using reloadCallback to bypass hotato rulesets and add addtional logic/logging on your applications end
 - Default logger built in with the ablity to mute logs as well as pass in your own slog handler to be used in app
 - MIT licensed and built to be able to be used as a library or standalone CLI tool